 There are two key circumstances in which you must seek approval from EPA when planning your event(s):

 You will need to make an application to EPA that describes the type of event, how it will be managed and the likely impact on the local community.
+Should an applicant wish to apply wish to apply under the 'special social significance' criteria, they must outline the reasons for their application, and provide any relevant evidence.
+See "what is meant by 'special social significance'?"
 We also expect you to provide a noise management plan.

 An application should be submitted to EPA as early as possible, and at least one month before the event date.
 Mail applications to: